openstreams/wflow/README.rst

 Which version to use
 ====================
-The development trunk can change rapidly (adn break functionality without warning) so please use one of the releases if possible.
-If you want to adjust things in the model(s) we assume you should be confortable using the trunk version.
+The master branch can change rapidly (and break functionality without warning) so please use one of the releases if possible.
+If you want to adjust things in the model(s) we assume you should be confortable using the master branch.

 Binaries for windows